ZeppelinBot/Vety/docs/docs/plugins/message-commands.md

 > directly.
 The dispatcher handles global plugins, dependency-only plugins, and the “already processed” guard for you.

 If you need to know whether dispatch already happened, use `hasMessageCommandBeenDispatched(message)` from `messageCommandUtils`.
-This is the same check Knub performs internally.
+This is the same check Vety performs internally.

 ## Advanced manager helpers